Updated November 2017

 In one of our previous laptop backpack reviews (published in 2011), we rated each of the packs for their "Professional Look."
 But the reality is that none of these packs look professional at all in the suit-and-tie sense, and are not designed to be.
 We used the same guidelines for style as in last year's review.
 Let's face it, it's tough to make a backpack look super professional.
 So we have substituted the words "professional look," with one word: Style

-Now, style is a pretty subjective term, but we did our best to rate each bag according to how well it meshes with the look of today — 2016.
-Essentially, this metric is rating how well each pack fits in with the rest of your attire.
+Now, style is a pretty subjective term, but we did our best to rate each bag according to how well it meshes with the look of today.
+Essentially, this metric rates how well each pack fits in with the rest of your attire.
 Because style is objective, you might want to ignore this rating anyway and make the call for yourself which one you like best.
 The retro-hipster look of the Burton Tinder

 While we didn't expect any of these bags to be completely waterproof, it is nice to know that if you get caught out in a rainstorm, all of your precious and expensive gadgets will not end up water damaged.
 For that reason, we also decided to test these bags for water resistance.
 Testing these bags during the Fall in Tahoe, it was hard to find consistent rain to use for our purposes, so we were forced to create our own "rainstorm" in the shower.
 We devised a test which we thought was a fair and adequate test of water resistance and subjected each of the bags to the test.